Assistance programs in Wilmington and New Castle County.

 Volunteers of America Delaware Valley in Wilmington operates across the area.
 Case managers and social workers can advise people facing eviction or the homeless.
 Both self-sufficiency is coordinated as well as basic needs, such as food, clothing, or emergency shelter.

 Since a focus is on housing issues, referrals may be available to federal funding or grants.
 These can include programs such as rent or the security deposit on a new low income apartment in New Castle County.
 Another focus is on veterans in Delaware.
-Click more information.
+Click more information on VOA in Delaware Valley assistance programs.

-Clothing and households goods in Wilmington and across the county are provided by charities and social service agencies.
+Free clothing, furniture and households goods in Wilmington and across the county are provided by charities, furniture banks and social service agencies.
 There are a couple dozen organizations that provide everything from work attire to school supplies or even cribs or diapers.
-Some of the items have a low cost, which much of the assistance is available for free.
-More on New Castle County clothing closets.
+Some of the items (such as furniture) have a low cost, which much of the assistance is available for free.
+More on New Castle County free furniture, school supplies and clothing closets.

 Housing counseling, foreclosure prevention, and debt reduction assistance programs

-Housing Opportunities of Northern Delaware Incorporated - Provides HUD foreclosure counseling, first-time home buying counseling, reverse mortgage, mortgage delinquency assistance, down payment assistance programs and credit counseling.
+Housing Opportunities of Northern Delaware Incorporated - Provides HUD foreclosure counseling.
+This includes, but is not limited too, first-time home buying counseling, reverse mortgage, mortgage delinquency assistance, as well as down payment assistance programs for first time home buyers in the Wilmington DE area.
+There is also free credit counseling.
 Phone (302) 429-0794

 Interfaith Community Housing, which is located in Wilmington Delaware and can be called at (302) 652-3991, provides homeowners information on housing, foreclosure, budget, and mortgage counseling.
 Click here for more information on Delaware mortgage assistance programs.